Adrenal insufficiency: Aldosterone deficiency

-Although the production of aldosterone occurs within the adrenal cortex, it is not induced by adrenocorticotropic (ACTH); instead, it is regulated by the renin–angiotensin-aldosterone system (RAAS).
+Although the production of aldosterone occurs within the adrenal cortex, it is not induced by adrenocorticotropic (ACTH); instead, it is regulated by the renin–angiotensin–aldosterone system (RAAS).
 Renin production in the juxtaglomerular cells of the kidney is induced by decreased arterial blood pressure, decreased sodium content in the distal convoluted tubule, and increased sympathetic tone.
 Renin initiates the downstream sequence of cleavage of angiotensinogen to angiotensin I to angiotensin II, in which angiotensin II stimulates aldosterone production in the zona glomerulosa.
 Thus, dysfunction of the pituitary gland or the hypothalamus does not affect the production of aldosterone.
 However, in primary adrenal insufficiency, damage to the adrenal cortex (e.g. autoimmune adrenalitis a.k.a.
 Addison's disease) can lead to destruction of the zona glomerulosa and therefore a loss of aldosterone production.

 Aldosterone acts on mineralocorticoid receptors on epithelial cells lining the distal convoluted tubule, activating epithelial sodium channels (ENaC) and the Na⁺/K⁺-ATPase pump.
 This results in the absorption of sodium (with resulting retention of fluid) and the excretion of potassium.
 Deficiency of aldosterone leads to urinary loss of sodium and effective circulating volume, as well as retention of potassium.
 This can cause hypotension (in severe cases, shock), dizziness (from orthostatic hypotension), dehydration, and salt craving.

-Differently from mineralocorticoid deficiency, glucocorticoid deficiency does not cause a negative sodium balance (in fact a positive sodium balance may occur).
+Unlike mineralocorticoid deficiency, glucocorticoid deficiency does not cause a negative sodium balance (in fact, a positive sodium balance may occur).